indabax-za/indabax-za.github.io/content/faq/_index.md

 * Continue on R310 (Baden Powell Dr) for ~13km.
 * Take a short right for Polkadraai Rd and continue into Adam Tas Rd.
 * Stay on Adam Tas Rd for ~ 5km.
-* Exit on the right for Merriman Ave.
+* Exit on the right for Molteno Rd.
-* Continue on Merriman Ave for ~ 700m.
+* Continue on Molteno Rd for ~ 500m until you join Jan Celliers Rd ahead.
-* Turn right into Andringa St.
-* In ~100m, you will see the Stellenbosch University Law Clinic on your left (which is located on Stellenbosch Main Campus).
-* Parking locations on Stellenbosch campus TBC!
+* After about 200m, enter the circle, take the 2nd exit to continue into the next circle.
+* Take the 3rd exit into the engineering parking.

 #### {{<icon "ti-layout-list-thumb">}} &nbsp; **What are some things to do in Stellenbosch?** {.faq-item}

 Stellenbosch has a lot to offer, it’s one of the most beautiful and vibey towns in South Africa.
 There is plenty to see and do close to Stellies and further afar if you have the time and are able.

 **🍇 Wine & 🥙Food**
+* [Lanzerac Wine Estate](https://maps.app.goo.gl/cuzbmvwqEqxH1Uza9) - Ultimate experience in the Cape Winelands, closest wine estate to the venue
 * [Bartinney Wine Estate](https://www.bartinney.co.za/) - Boutique winery nestled in the picturesque Banhoek Valley
 * [Spier Wine Farm](https://www.spier.co.za/) - Stunning views, luxury wine, and top-tier food.
-* [Java Bistro](https://www.javabistro.net/) - Beloved eatery located in the heart of Stellies
+* [Java Bistro](https://www.javabistro.net/) - Beloved eatery located in the heart of Stellies.
+* [De Vrije Burger](https://maps.app.goo.gl/x5ActjxezKjJGaRS7) - 100% Free range beef, double cheese, home made bun and all the trimmings.

 **🏛️ History & Culture**
 * [Stellenbosch Village Museum](https://stelmus.co.za/village-museum/) - Walk through historic homes from the 1700s.